-- an explanation of how the design addresses the design principles set out in Schedule 9 of the Housing SEPP, namely: - context and neighbourhood character; built form and scale; density; sustainability; landscape; amenity; safety; housing diversity and social interaction and aesthetics; - an explanation of how the design addresses the design criteria in Part 3 and Part 4 of the Apartment Design Guide; - drawings of the proposed development in the context of surrounding development, including the streetscape; - demonstration of compliance with building heights, setbacks and building envelope controls marked on plans, sections, and elevations; - drawings of the proposed landscape area, including species selected and materials to be used, presented in the context of the proposed development and the surrounding development and its context; - if the proposed development is within an area in which the built form is changing, statements of the existing and likely future contexts.; - photomontages of the proposed development in the context of surrounding development; - a sample board of the proposed materials and colours of the facade; and - detailed drawings of proposed facades.
+- NSW DPI Fisheries key estuarine habitats show the spatial distribution of mangroves, saltmarshes and seagrass beds in the estuarine.
+These ecosystems are fragile and provide key ecological roles to the Hawkesbury Nepean River System.
+Website at www.dpi.nsw.gov.au/fishing/habitat/protecting-habitats. - an explanation of how the design addresses the design principles set out in Schedule 9 of the Housing SEPP, namely: - context and neighbourhood character; built form and scale; density; sustainability; landscape; amenity; safety; housing diversity and social interaction and aesthetics; - an explanation of how the design addresses the design criteria in Part 3 and Part 4 of the Apartment Design Guide; - drawings of the proposed development in the context of surrounding development, including the streetscape; - demonstration of compliance with building heights, setbacks and building envelope controls marked on plans, sections, and elevations; - drawings of the proposed landscape area, including species selected and materials to be used, presented in the context of the proposed development and the surrounding development and its context; - if the proposed development is within an area in which the built form is changing, statements of the existing and likely future contexts.; - photomontages of the proposed development in the context of surrounding development; - a sample board of the proposed materials and colours of the facade; and - detailed drawings of proposed facades.

+a.
 Buildings located on consolidated development sites that provide soft landscaping surrounding the building and limit the number of driveway crossings.

-- The minimum site width should be 30 metres measured at the primary street frontage. - Where a development proposal results in an adjoining site within the precinct with no street frontage or a primary street frontage of less than 30 metres, proponents should demonstrate that orderly and economic development of the site can be achieved under this DCP. - Where a property is likely to be isolated by a proposed development and it cannot be demonstrated that the site can be developed to its potential, applicants should provide documentary evidence that a genuine and reasonable attempt has been made to purchase an isolated site based on a fair market value. - Basement driveways and access stairs should be planned and coordinated to minimise the loss of landscape open space and deep soil zones. - Where practicable locate driveway entries beneath building envelope. - Driveways should run perpendicular to the street for sites with a regular geometry. - Driveways should be consolidated on large sites and adjacent development lots where topographically possible to avoid large expanses of driveway to street frontages.
+- a.
+The minimum site width should be 30 metres measured at the primary street frontage. - b.
+Where a development proposal results in an adjoining site within the precinct with no street frontage or a primary street frontage of less than 30 metres, proponents should demonstrate that orderly and economic development of the site can be achieved under this DCP. - c.
+Where a property is likely to be isolated by a proposed development and it cannot be demonstrated that the site can be developed to its full potential, applicants should provide documentary evidence that a genuine and reasonable attempt has been made to purchase an isolated site based on a fair market value. - d.
+Basement driveways and access stairs should be planned and coordinated to minimise the loss of landscape open space and deep soil zones. - Where practicable locate driveway entries beneath building envelope. - Driveways should run perpendicular to the street for sites with a regular geometry. - Driveways should be consolidated on large sites and adjacent development lots where topographically possible to avoid large expanses of driveway to street frontages.